Estimated Oral Reading Fluency (Est. ORF)

 For instance, the score interpretation for a second-grade student with an Est. ORF score of 60 would be that the student is expected to read 60 words correctly within one minute on a passage with a readability level between 2.0 and 2.5.

-Star Early Literacy reports estimated oral reading fluency only for grades 1–3.
+Star Early Literacy reports estimated oral reading fluency for students in grades 1–3.

 For more information, see the Star Assessments™ for Early Literacy Technical Manual and the Star Assessments™ for Reading Technical Manual.

 Estimated Oral Reading Fluencies can be found in the following reports: